markjaquith/WordPress-Plugin-Readme-Parser/readme.txt

 Tested up to: 2.1
 Stable tag: 4.3

 Here is a short description of the plugin.
-This should be no more than 150 chars.
+This should be no more than 150 characters.
 No markup here.

 == Description ==